 The whole ceremony will need to be legally conducted by one of our registrars, though your friends and family can read poems etc. (subject to the room you have booked).

-Yes, you will be able to take some photographs inside the Town Hall building after the ceremony.
+Yes, you will be able to take photographs during the ceremony, as well as inside the Town Hall building after the ceremony.

 We don’t limit the amount of time you are able to have pictures, but we do ask that all couples are considerate of other couples who also want to take pictures.